litestar-org/litestar/docs/usage/responses.rst

 Redirect responses are `special HTTP responses <https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections>`_ with a status code in the 30x range.

-In Starlite, a redirect response looks like this:
+In Litestar, a redirect response looks like this:

 .. code-block:: python

-   from starlite.status_codes import HTTP_307_TEMPORARY_REDIRECT
+   from litestar.status_codes import HTTP_307_TEMPORARY_REDIRECT
-   from starlite import get
+   from litestar import get
-   from starlite.response_containers import Redirect
+   from litestar.response_containers import Redirect

    @get(path="/some-path", status_code=HTTP_307_TEMPORARY_REDIRECT)